Confession: I make homemade toothpaste because I’m a toothpaste snob.

 Pssh, as if there’s an option in this frugal crunchy house. 😉

-I thought it would be super cool to make homemade toothpaste with coconut oil, and I know that coconut oil has amazing health benefits, so my first batch included it plus clay, peppermint essential oil, salt and tea tree oil.
+I thought it would be super cool to make homemade toothpaste with coconut oil, and I know that the benefits of coconut oil are pretty amazing, so my first batch included it plus clay, peppermint essential oil, salt and tea tree oil.
 The flavor wasn’t bad, but it made for a really weird brushing experience.

 Because coconut oil is solid at room temperature, you can’t just dip your toothbrush into the jar.
 I had to scrape some out first and then put it on my brush.
 Then in my mouth the homemade toothpaste felt like little pieces of hard-ish clay were floating around until the heat from my mouth finally melted it.